To download/save this report in PDF format, please click here.

 The population and economic activity are highly concentrated in the Greater Buenos Aires area.
 The population is of largely European descent and continues to have strong ethnic, cultural, and business ties with Europe.
 In some respects, consumer preferences resemble those of Europeans more than those of other Latin America nationals.

-The U.S. continues to be one of Argentina's top trading partners.
-Many U.S. firms have been very successful here and U.S. products have a strong reputation for quality and technological innovation.
-The U.S. lifestyle and consumption habits are increasingly influential.
+The United States continues to be one of Argentina's top trading partners.
+Many U.S. firms have been very successful here, and U.S. products have a strong reputation for quality and technological innovation.

 Always use a professional translator, and if possible, have a native Argentine speaker, such as your agent or distributor, review any materials before using them in Argentina.
 Any official document to be presented before GOA authorities that is not in Spanish requires attachment of an official translation into Spanish by a Sworn Public Translator (Traductor Público), as well as certification by the Translators Association.